When the Criminal Doesn’t Obey your Commands

 It’s the third problem that I have the most difficulty rectifying.
 I still remember a retired Colonel in the US Army who came through one of my scenario training classes at TDI.
 The Colonel was confronted with the scenario of finding an unarmed drunk man in his house at night.
 The scenario was supposed to simulate an event where an intoxicated person stumbled into the wrong house by mistake.

-The Colonel, who was an excellent shooter and tactician, pointed his gun at the intruder and ordered him to leave the house.
-It was a very good judgement call as the “drunk’ was not acting threatening in any way.
-The fun started when the drunk man refused to leave, saying words to the effect of “Chill out dude.
-It’s all cool.
-You don’t need to resort to violence.
-Come on, I’ll get you a beer.”
 The Colonel verbally escalated.
 The drunk just stayed calm and mellow, but refused to leave.
 The situation became even more heated and the Colonel started yelling.
 His face was red and he was shaking.
 He wasn’t scared.
 He was pissed!
-The Colonel just wasn’t used to people disobeying his direct orders!
-He didn’t have a mental map of what he should do because in his experience as a high ranking military officer, people always did exactly what he told them to do!
+The Colonel just wasn’t used to people disobeying his direct orders.
+He didn’t have a mental map of what he should do because in his experience as a high ranking military officer, people always did exactly what he told them to do.

 Unfortunately, criminals aren’t the best listeners…even when they have a gun pointed at their faces.
 I’ve lost count of how many times a criminal has disobeyed my lawful commands even as a uniformed police officer.
 I once had a domestic violence suspect try to physically attack me while I was holding him at gunpoint with a shotgun and ordering him to get down on the ground.
 It’s actually quite common.
 I’ll bet most of you haven’t really thought about the issue.

-Don’t let you ego interfere with your safety.
+Don’t let your ego interfere with your safety.
 EXPECT the criminal to ignore your commands and have a backup plan for when it happens.
 Don’t get angry.
 Don’t allow the criminal to manipulate you by challenging your ego.
 I’ve seen it happen in both real life and in training.
 The results are not pretty.

 Mentally program yourself right now.
 Expect criminal non-compliance.
 Think through your options.
 If the criminal doesn’t comply, but doesn’t escalate, you generally have a little time to act.
 At first indication of such an experience, either use the opportunity to escape or transition to another, more appropriate, weapon.

 Don’t get angry and do something you might regret in the future.
-The elderly store clerk in this story stayed cool and prevailed.
-You can too.